ga4gh/vrs/schema/defs/vrs/CopyNumberCount.rst

 **Computational Definition**

-The absolute count of discrete copies of a :ref:`Location` within a system (e.g. genome, cell, etc.).
+The absolute count of discrete copies of a :ref:`Location` or :ref:`Gene`, within a system (e.g. genome, cell, etc.).

 **Information Model**